UC-MACSS/persp-analysis/students/cao_xinyu/Bit by Bit Observation behavior sec 2.1-2.3.md

 ### Bad
 * Incomplete
-   created other than purpose of research missing three types of infomation: demographics, behavior on other platforms, and operationalize constructs
+    created other than purpose of research
+    missing three types of infomation: demographics, behavior on other platforms, and operationalize constructs
     eg: Watts(2006): evolution of the social network:
       + email logs do not include data about demographic charateristics - gender and age
       + does not include communication through other media: phone call, text, conversation
       + no information about relationships
     Construct validity of theoratical concept are hard:
-      + *Assess the construct validity* is to take the main claim in the paper
+      + *Assess the construct validity* is to take the main claim in the paper:
         + 1) in terms of constructs
         + 2) re-expres it in terms of data used
           eg: smart people earn more